 The Company's other financial assets measured by amortized cost, including other receivables and certificates of deposit, are financial assets with a low credit risk.
-Therefore, the allowance for loss for the period is measured by the 12-month expected credit loss (refer to Note 4(7) for the description of how the Group determines a low credit risk).

-Please refer to Note 6(3) for details of changes in allowance for losses for 2021 and 2020.
+Therefore, the allowance for loss for the period is measured by the 12-month expected credit loss (see Note 4(7) to the consolidated financial statements for the description of how the Group determines a low credit risk).
+Please refer to Note 6(3) for details of changes in allowance for losses for 2022 and 2021.